HOW THE NEW COVENANT OPERATES (EXCERPT OF EXCEPT YOUR RIGHTEOUSNESS SHALL EXCEED…)

 We are to come boldly to the throne of grace that we may obtain mercy and find grace to help in our time of need.
 We do not ignore or seek to justify a sinful behavior.
 We confess it as sin.
 When we do, God is faithful and just to forgive our sin and to cleanse us from all unrighteousness.

 Will we get instant deliverance from every sin and bondage we confess?
 Of course not.
 We are in a battle against the world, Satan, our bodily lusts, and our self-will and disobedience.

 Let us begin to think of our own personality as Canaan.
 It is filled with the enemies of God.
 As we look to the Spirit of God He leads us to one city at a time.
 As we follow the Spirit He shows us how to drive out the enemy found in that city—not in the entire land but in the behavior under consideration.

 As many as are led by the Spirit of God they are the sons of God.
 The Spirit leads the sons of God to put to death the deeds of their body that they might inherit eternal life.

-For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
-For as many as are led by the Spirit of God, they are the sons of God.
+For as many as are led by the Spirit of God, these are sons of God.
 (Romans 8:13,14)